 Watch our for news on a powerful tool that we will be introducing soon to help athletes with guided visualizations, or guided imagery…

 Another tool you can use is to recall a previous time that you have been to altitude – if your experience was good, then revisit those memories, and recall what happened, and how you felt at that time.
 If your memory of the experience was not as good, then review what you did that made the experience that way, and plan to achieve a different outcome this time around.

 Another way to prepare for racing at altitude is to decide to participate in a training camp at altitude before your race.
 We hold training camps for women in June, July, August & September that really help to develop confidence in running at altitude.
 Participants also are guided on runs, receive expert coaching and feedback on running form, training, nutrition, mental preparation, and much more….we recommend that athletes coming to our camps do a “mini-taper” before camp to help them prepare and be rested when they arrive, rather than fatigued.

 There are also two co-ed trail running camps each year, in May and September.

 You can see more details on all our camps at this link.

 All of the camps are held in Estes Park, CO, based at 7,500 feet plus!
 Training at altitude is the best – we have a knack of connecting athletes to their running joy!
-Our camps have recently been receiving high praise in the media – Daily Burn featured our camps as one of the top 11 adult running camps in the USA, and Shape Magazine featured our women’s running camps as a once-in-a-lifetime fitness retreat for women!
+Our camps have received high praise in the media – Runner’s World featured our camps as a bucket list running retreat, CNN featured our camps as one of the top 11 adult running camps in the USA, and Shape Magazine featured our women’s running camps as a once-in-a-lifetime fitness retreat for women!
 Come and find out what you have been missing!